 In order to impose a condition on a Transaction such as this, the Board requires, at a minimum, a showing that the condition will redress some harm caused by the Transaction.
 See Section III.C., supra.
 Perhaps most important for present purposes, the Board has, in this very proceeding, admonished participants that any party seeking a condition bears the burden of proving by substantial evidence that the Transaction should be conditioned.
 See Decision No. 40, Finance Dkt.
 33388, at 2.
-Thus, a party requesting a switching charge condition in this proceeding must affirmatively show by substantial evidence that, without the condition, the Transaction "will harm their ability to provide essential services and/or competition," id., and that there is "a nexus between the merger and the alleged harm for which the proposed conditions would act as a remedy."
+Thus, a party requesting a switching charge condition in this proceeding must affirmatively show by substantial evidence that, without the condition, the Transaction "will harm their ability to provide essential services and/or competition," id. and that there is "a nexus between the merger and the alleged harm for which the proposed conditions would act as a remedy."
 UP/SP at 178.

-No commentor requesting the Board to impose a switching charge condition in this complain at length about their current circumstances, generally to the effect that current switching charges are higher than the particular commentor might like.
-However, under
+No commentor requesting the Board to impose a switching charge condition in this Transaction has produced any evidence -- much less substantial evidence -- as to how such a condition will remedy harms to be caused by the Transaction.
+Several of the commentors complain at length about their current circumstances, generally to the effect that current switching charges are higher than the particular commentor might like.
+However, under Board precedent such complaints are irrelevant to proposed conditions; they simply do not identify harms caused by the Transaction.